appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation-podman.md

 You should see

-> "Docker login cred not found.
+> "Podman login cred not found.
 Trying to login now..."

 in command output and then